Wednesday, September 25, 2024

 Wednesday, November 2

-Today’s big activity was giving two of Ren's cousins all of the phots and other memorabilia from his mother's side of the family that Ren had been storing in his office closet.
+Today’s big activity was giving two of Ren's cousins all of the photos and other memorabilia from his mother's side of the family that Ren had been storing in his office closet.
 We held back on his father's side items in case any of those relatives are interested in them.
 I have a feeling they won’t be, but you never know.
 I’ll ask.

 Otherwise plans for Friday’s event at Forest Lawn are firming up.
 Son 1 and family will be here (except for their daughter who is at school in Switzerland, so too far.)
 Son 2 and his family except one daughter who has just left for New York and her first year at university.
 Daughter 2 will also be here.
 Son 3 and his family, and daughter 2 and her family will also attend.
 My brother and his wife will drive down from Oregon.
 Afterwards all 20 of us will all lunch at the Smokehouse restaurant in Burbank.